 PFLB

 PFLB is a modern performance testing tool that can follow both a developer-centric and no-code approach.
 It is created as a platform to help move your JMeter load testing to either the public or private cloud.
-Additionally, it has several vital integrations with API and user statistics platforms, helping tests be created with a test builder option straight inside your browser.
+Additionally, it has several vital integrations with API and user statistics platforms.
+It offers an advanced REST API testing platform that helps tests be created with a test builder option straight inside your browser.

 Pros